Anxiety and Family Constellations

 For some people, anxiety feels constantly active in the background of life, even during calm moments or positive experiences.

-Anxiety may sometimes develop as the nervous system adapts to fear, instability, emotional overwhelm, or unresolved family stress.
+Anxiety may develop as the nervous system adapts to fear, instability, emotional overwhelm, or unresolved family stress.

 A Systemic View of Anxiety